extenda/tech-radar/README.md

   - An archive of previous tags
   - The latest (edge) Tech Radar accessible at `/latest`

-The release will be packaged into a Docker image tagged as
+The contents will be packaged into a Docker image tagged as

   - `tech-radar:latest`
   - `tech-radar:$(git rev-parse --short HEAD)`

 Use the SHA tagged image on CI, retag it and publish to production.

+The build process does not modify or tag anything in source code.

 ### Semantic Versioning